-If you do not find an answer to your question in the camp FAQ, email the Reservation Specialist or call 916-808-8814.
+If you do not find an answer to your question in the camp FAQ, email Guest Services or call 916-808-5888.

 You will be asked to supply your personal address, phone and emergency contact information, other named adults that will be picking up your child, any allergies your child or children have, as well as age, grade level, birthday and physician information.
 We also recommend that you look at the list of classes available for your camper(s) before you begin your registration and have a list of classes you want to register for.

 Zoo members must register for the saczoo.org website.
 Please use the name and address as they appear on your membership card.
 Once you have registered for the website, you can test your registration here.

 If you have any questions about this process or experience any difficulties, call 916-808-5888 or email the Member & Visitor Services Office.

-It is recommended that you become a member and register for the website at least a week ahead of registration to ensure you are included in the member re-sale process.
+It is recommended that you become a member and register for the website at least a week ahead of registration to ensure you are included in the member pre-sale process.

-If you are becoming a member for the 1st time, you register for the website at the same time by checking the “register for site” box.
+If you are becoming a member for the first time, you register for the website at the same time by checking the “register for site” box.